sergeych/universa/README.md

 # Universa

-This is an under-construction official gem from [Universa][universa] to facilitate access to the Java library using Universa's UMI protocol and Universa client services.
+This is an under-construction official gem from [Universa][universa] to facilitate access to the Java library using Universa UMI protocol and Universa client services.

 ## News